Suzuki B-King for 2007

 The ventilation holes between the cylinders that reduce pumping losses are now bigger at 48mm.
 A new reed-valve in the crankcase breather prevents pressure waves originating in the airbox from reaching the crankcase.

 A new Idle Speed Control (ISC) system automatically regulates the volume of fresh air fed into the throttle body idle circuits, improving cold starting and stabilizing engine idle under various conditions.

 Another nice touch is that the GSX-R's footpegs are now adjustable, and can be moved into three different positions in a 14mm horizontal and vertical range.
 The brake pedal, master cylinder and gear lever move with their respective assemblies.

 The new GSX-R also has a completely new chassis engineered to improve mass centralization.
 The frame is engineered to deliver the optimum rigidity balance for precise handling at full lean.
-Constructed from five main aluminium alloy castings, the new frame has less parts and uses less welding for reduced weight.
-The lighter, more rigid aluminium alloy swingarm features a new rear shock mounting system with a link that pivots on the swingarm itself.
+Constructed from five main aluminum alloy castings, the new frame has less parts and uses less welding for reduced weight.
+The lighter, more rigid aluminum alloy swingarm features a new rear shock mounting system with a link that pivots on the swingarm itself.